-For information about how to add attributes, see Specifying Attributes and Directives, on page 89.
+For information about how to add attributes, see Specifying Attributes and Directives, on page 87.

-2. To determine the encoding style for the state machine, set the syn_encoding attribute in the source code or in the SCOPE window.
+2. To determine the encoding style for the state machine, set the syn\encoding attribute in the source code or in the SCOPE window.
 For VHDL users there are alternative methods, described in the next step.

-The FSM Compiler and the FSM Explorer honor the syn_encoding setting.
+The FSM Compiler and the FSM Explorer honor the syn\encoding setting.
 The different values for this attribute are briefly described here; refer to the Attributes Reference manual for complete details.

 Situation: If syn_encoding Value Explanation Area is important sequential One of the smallest encoding styles.
 Speed is important onehot Usually the fastest style and suited to most FPGA styles.
 Recovery from an invalid state is important safe, with another style.
 For example: / synthesis syn_encoding = "safe, onehot" / Forces the state machine to reset in certain situations.
 For example, if an alpha particle hit in a hostile operating environment causes a spontaneous register change, you can use safe to reset the state machine.
-For further information, see Specifying Safe FSMs, on page 316.
+For further information, see Specifying Safe FSMs , on page 362.
 There are <5 states sequential Default encoding.
-A large output decoder follows the FSM ecoder follows even though the value mu There are a large number of flip- flops onehot Fastest style, because each state variable has one bit set, and only one bit of the state register changes at a time.
+A large output decoder follows the FSM sequential gray Could be faster than onehot, even though the value must be decoded to determine the state.
+For sequential, more than one bit can change at a time; for gray, only one bit changes at a time, but more than one bit can be hot.
+There are a large number of flip- flops onehot Fastest style, because each state variable has one bit set, and only one bit of the state register changes at a time.

-- 3. If you are using VHDL, you have two choices for defining encoding: - Use syn_encoding as described above, and enable the FSM compiler.
+- 3. If you are using VHDL, you have two choices for defining encoding: - Use syn\encoding as described above, and enable the FSM compiler.

-Use syn_enum_encoding to define the states (sequential, onehot, gray, and safe) and disable the FSM compiler.
-If you do not disable the FSM compiler, the syn_enum_encoding values are not implemented.
-This is because the FSM compiler, a mapper operation, overrides syn_enum_encoding, which is a compiler directive.
-Use the syn_enum_encoding method for user-defined FSM encoding.
+Use syn\enum\encoding to define the states (sequential, onehot, gray, and safe) and disable the FSM compiler.
+If you do not disable the FSM compiler, the syn\enum\encoding values are not implemented.
+This is because the FSM compiler, a mapper operation, overrides syn\enum\encoding, which is a compiler directive.
+Use the syn\enum\encoding method for user-defined FSM encoding.
 For example:

-attribute syn_enum_encoding of state_type : type is "001 010 101";
+attribute syn\enum\encoding of state\type : type is "001 010 101";